 Dividing by the interval widths gives a histogram representation of the marginal probability density, allowing for visualisation and analysis of the tails of the distribution.
 In the limit of infinitely many, infinitesimally small intervals, this recovers the full marginal density \cite{dinner2020stratification}.

 The resulting histograms are displayed in Fig.~\ref{fig:reweighted_histograms}.
 While the direct histogram contains only a few samples in the tails, with many bins containing no samples at all, the MBAR histogram contains counts across the range, and allows for probing densities orders of magnitude smaller than accessible via direct sampling.
 For the ARI, while the direct histogram is limited to the range of the training data, the MBAR histogram extends well beyond this, allowing for insights into how the model generalises to these regions.
-We note that these distributions are strongly non-gaussian, a common trait when correlations are present, as here due to sequential token generation, leading to increased likelihood of rare outcomes.
+We note that these distributions are strongly non-Gaussian, a common trait when correlations are present, as here due to sequential token generation, leading to increased likelihood of rare outcomes.

 Interval estimates for each expectation are constructed as 96\% confidence intervals (CIs) using percentile bootstrap on the independent simulation chains \cite{davison1997bootstrap}.
-Given $M$ TPS trajectories, we sample with replacement $M$ times to construct a ``bootstrap replica''.
-For $100$ replicas we recompute the density estimates (including preprocessing with burn-in and GR).
+Given $M$ TPS trajectories, we sample with replacement $M$ times to construct a single ``bootstrap replica''.
 For each replica we recompute the density estimates (including preprocessing with burn-in and GR).
 Taking 100 replicas total, the smallest/largest third percentile of the estimates give the lower/upper bound of the CI shown as shaded areas in Fig.~\ref{fig:reweighted_histograms}.

-The very low values of probability estimates for rare events means that a key evaluation of estimate quality are the widths of CIs relative to the estimated value \cite{mcgrath2024binomial}.
+The very low values of probability estimates for rare events mean that a key evaluation of estimate quality is the widths of CIs relative to the estimated value \cite{mcgrath2024binomial}.
 These are displayed for the two histograms in Fig.~\ref{fig:errors}(a), with the MBAR histogram CIs as described above and a 96\% CI based on the Wilson interval \cite{wilson1927probable} used for the direct histogram.
 As can be seen, in the tails the MBAR histogram displays significantly smaller relative CI widths than the direct histogram, although rigorous interpretation in terms of coverage probabilities requires care \cite{mcgrath2024binomial}.